Vincentdudu123/AskNuclear/reactorSeries/E1/manuscript/manuscript.md

 ## Scene twelve

 That's all for the first introductory episode of nuclear reactors.
-It is intended to give a basic idea of how nuclear power plant run and how similar the nuclear power plant is to coal power plant.
+It is intended to give a basic idea of how nuclear power plant run.
 In the further episodes we will focus on the very unit which makes the nuclear power plants so unique, the nuclear reactor core.

 ## Scene thirteen

 If you have more questions or suggestions, don't hesitate to leave a comment.
 And if you would like to learn more knowledge of a cool shining nuclear reactor, don't forget to subscribe.
 Thank you for watching.

+Peace out.